Mirror symmetry for the Tate curve via tropical and log corals: The Tate Curve

-where $\CC\lfor u \rfor$ is the ring of formal power series in $u$ with coefficients in $\CC$.
-It is a degeneration of elliptic curves; a family $T\to D$ where $D$ is $D=\Spec\CC\lfor u \rfor$.
-The construction of the Tate curve is a special case of a construction of Mumford for degenerations of abelian varieties (\cite{Mu}).
-For details of the construction see also (\cite{Clay},$8.4$).
-In this section, we will first construct the \emph{unfolded Tate curve} and its degeneration, where both are particular cases of a \emph{toric degeneration} of a toric variety (\cite{invitation},\cite{NS}).
-The Tate curve will then be obtained as a quotient of the unfolded Tate curve by an action of $\ZZ$.
+of elliptic curves degenerating into a nodal elliptic curve.
+The construction of the Tate curve is a special case of a construction of Mumford for degenerations of abelian varieties \cite{Mu}.
+For details of the construction see also \cite[$8.4$]{Clay}.
+We describe the Tate curve torically, obtained as a quotient of its unfolding in the next section.